leyuanheart/SEAL/README.md

 ## Synthetic data results

-- copy the `data/trajs_qr_dqn.pkl` under the `data/online` folder  to the `lunarlander-v2/dqn_2_200/random/` folder, and switch to the `lunarlander-v2` and run `python batch_peal_vs_dqn.py &` (around 20 hours without GPU support).
+- copy the `data/trajs_qr_dqn.pkl` under the `data/online` folder  to the `lunarlander-v2/dqn_2_200/random/` folder, and switch to the `lunarlander-v2` and run `python batch_seal_vs_dqn.py &` (around 20 hours without GPU support).
 This will generate DQN V.S.
-PEAL offline training results.
+SEAL offline training results.
 Similarly, we can obtain DDQN, QR-DQN, REM, Discrete-BCQ and Discrete-BEAR results.
 Same procedures to take with `Qbert-ram-v0`.
 -

 ## Real data results

 - run the `DQN_mh.ipynb` under the `realdata` after putting the `trajs_mhm.pkl` which is in the `data` folder into the `realdata/data/mh/dqn` folder.
 This will generate DQN v.s.
-PEAL training results.
+SEAL training results.
 Similarly, we can obtain DDQN, QR-DQN, REM, Discrete-BCQ and Discrete-BEAR results.
 -

 ## Figures